-In this article, we’ll talk about why smart thermostats need a server in the first place, the outages of Winter 2019, what features are lost during an outage, and what to expect in the future from the companies that make smart thermostats.
+In this article, we’ll talk about why smart thermostats need a server in the first place, what features are lost during an outage, and what to expect in the future from the companies that make smart thermostats.

 Why does a thermostat need a server, anyway?

 Nearly all smart thermostats communicate regularly with a server – a computer somewhere (probably) far away from your home – over the Internet.

 The server is how a request to raise the temp from your phone gets communicated to the thermostat itself.
 Even if your phone and the thermostat are on the same network, requests made via the app are sent through the company’s servers as a sort of “middle man”.

 This is a common criticism of smart thermostats.
 The lack of a “local network” alternative to fall back on during outages makes the devices almost completely dependent on the company’s servers, even when your phone and the thermostat are on the same WiFi network.

 Generally, your home is still safe

 In event of server outage, your Nest, Ecobee, or other smart thermostat remembers the schedule that it was going to run and continues to run it.
 It doesn’t need to check in with the mothership to keep your HVAC running.
 (Note that this is in event of a server outage.
 In the event of a power outage at your home, your smart thermostat relies on whatever power it has stored in its battery to run your HVAC.)

 During a server outage you won’t be able to alter the schedule or the current temp unless you’re standing at the thermostat – your phone/tablet/computer are now useless for controlling it.